Lee Knox Ostertag

 Lee Knox Ostertag (previously Molly Knox Ostertag, born October 28, 1991) is an American cartoonist and writer.
-His work includes the animated series The Owl House, webcomic Strong Female Protagonist, the middle grade graphic novel series The Witch Boy, The Hidden Witch, and The Midwinter Witch, and on the series Tales of the Night Watchman.
+His work includes the animated series The Owl House, webcomic Strong Female Protagonist, the graphic novels The Witch Boy trilogy, The Girl from the Sea, and The Deep Dark, and on the series Tales of the Night Watchman.
 He was named one of Forbes magazine's 30 Under 30 in 2021.

 Early life

 Ostertag grew up in upstate New York.
 He attended Bard College and studied illustration and cartooning at the School of Visual Arts (SVA) in New York City, where he graduated in 2014.
 He moved from upstate New York to Los Angeles in 2016.